ShareBuilder-401k/aurora-serverless-flyway-db/README.md

 | `public_key_path` | string | The S3 path to the public key file for the bastion key pair | `N/A` |
 | `bastion_host_name` | string | The name of the bastion host | `bastion-host` |

 Example config for us-west-2 is provided in `var-files/us-west-2.tfvars`.
+The `public_key_bucket`, `public_key_path` and `ingress_cidrs` should be changed to point to the location of your public key in S3 and the `ingress_cidrs` should be changed to the CIDR ranges you would like to allow access to.

 ```
 region = "us-west-2"